Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Monthly Fee

-Property managers typically base their monthly fee on the rent being collected.
-The ongoing fee for a property manager ranges between 8% to 12% of the rent, due monthly.
+How much does a property manager cost per month?
+They typically charge between 8% and 12% of the monthly rent on the property.
 Make sure the property manager’s fee is based on rent received rather than rent due, so they’re incentivized to make sure the rent is paid.

 Eviction Fees